trychlos/pwix-modal/README.md

         Whether the modal should be moved vertically.

-        The value must be specified in pixel units, and can be negative (up-move to up) or positive (down-move).
+        The value must be specified in pixel units, and can be negative (up-move) or positive (down-move).

     - `mdSizeKey`